vmware-archive/kube-prod-runtime/docs/workflow.md

 $ git commit -m "Use Let's Encrypt staging environment"
 ```

 Note that the **`kubeprod-autogen.json` file contains sensitive information**, like OAuth2 client and cookies secrets, or credentials for accessing the underlying platform's DNS services.
 If this information is inadvertently exposed, **it could compromise your Kubernetes cluster or any shared infrastructure**.
 As a best practice, we recommend explicitly ignoring kubeprod-autogen.json file in your source repository.
-Best practice is to explicitly ignore `kubeprod-autogen.json` file from your source.